focai-acc/focElizaRFC/README.md

-### 2. Decentralized Runtime
+### 2. Decentralized Execution

+Decentralized execution of AI agents refers to the ability of AI agents to operate and execute their functions across a distributed network without reliance on centralized control or a single point of failure.
+This execution is achieved by leveraging blockchain to ensure autonomy, transparency, and trustworthiness in the agent's operations.
-AI agents can operate like smart contracts, free from control by any single entity and governed by decentralized rules.

-Smart contracts operate in a decentralized manner, without a single entity capable of shutting them down, enabling decentralized applications like fund management and DeFi.
-For autonomous AI agents managing significant user funds, the presence of a single administrator able to disable them centralizes the funds.
-By combining TEE and blockchain, autonomous AI agents can operate in a decentralized manner, becoming trustless entities capable of holding funds and executing tasks without administrator intervention, governed solely by their code.
+Further understanding of Decentralized Execution: AI agents can operate like smart contracts, free from control by any single entity and governed by decentralized rules.
+Smart contracts execute in a decentralized manner, without any single entity being able to shut them down, enabling decentralized applications such as fund management and DeFi.
+For autonomous AI agents managing significant user funds, this characteristic is particularly crucial for their applications in Web3.

+V1 will explore a technical implementation that deeply integrates TEE with blockchain.
+TEE will provide the execution environment for AI agents, while blockchain will address data availability, governance, and ensure the liveness of AI agents.

-V1 will explore the following concepts:
+**V1 will explore the following features:**

 - **Host Migration**: AI agents are not restricted to a single host machine.
 When taken offline, they can recover their data on another machine within the network and resume operations seamlessly.
 - **On-chain DA**: AI agent data is stored on a decentralized network, enabling recovery from the network even if the execution server is banned.